clevaway/vision-os-control/README.md

 # VisonOS Control
-VisonOS Control is a Python-based project that aims to recreate the elegant control experience introduced by Apple's VisonOS.
-This project utilizes computer vision techniques to enable users to control their computer mouse through facial and hand gestures, offering a unique and intuitive interaction method.
+VisonOS Control is a project that aims to recreate the elegant control experience introduced by Apple's VisonOS.
+This project utilizes computer vision techniques to enable you control your computer mouse through facial and hand gestures, offering a unique and intuitive interaction method.

 ## Features
 Control your Computer with facial and hand guestures like we saw at WWDC Apple last year✨